shtsoft/rspl/examples/hics.md

 As the hics described above shares that 'on demand computation'-aspect - most notably, it measures (that is, reads out the thermohygrometer) on demand - these modularization techniques will apply in that case, too.
 Adapting the techniques to rspl and rust yields a modular implementation of the addressed hics in rust.

-The intention of the example is to demonstrate rspl's applicability in demand-driven[^1] programming.
+The intention of the example is to demonstrate rspl's applicability in demand-driven[^1] programming (with generators, of course).

 Now that we have said what we are going to implement and why let us explain our techniques before presenting the code applying those techniques.